 Oftentimes people make insensitive comments or distance themselves from loved ones who are going through hardships because they don’t know how to react.
-Give your family and friends the benefit of the doubt and try reaching out first: This may open the door for them to reciprocate with a more supportive attitude.
+Giving your family members and friends the benefit of the doubt by reaching out first may open the door for them to reciprocate with a more supportive attitude.

 Familiarizing yourself with the resources available through the U.S. Department of Education’s Office of Special Education Programs can help you feel equipped to advocate for your child’s education.

 Finding compassionate and knowledgeable health care providers can make life better for both you and your child.
 You may work with several specialists throughout your child’s life, including neurologists, pulmonologists, respiratory therapists, and dietitians.